 Here’s a list of the gear I’m currently using for my Macro photography

 For my macro photography, I rely on the exceptional capabilities of the Sony A7R V, a camera that delivers unparalleled detail and dynamic range.
-My go-to lens is the Sony 90mm f/2.8 Macro, which allows me to capture the finest details of tiny worlds with incredible sharpness and beautiful bokeh.
+My go-to lens is the Sony FE 100mm f/2.8 MACRO GM OSS, which allows me to capture the finest details of tiny worlds with incredible sharpness and beautiful bokeh.
 This combination helps me bring out the textures and hidden beauty in every subject I photograph.

 The gear I use always depends on where I’m heading and what I plan to capture.
 For my macro photography adventures, I carefully select lenses and accessories to help reveal those tiny worlds up close.
 Outside of macro, you’ll often find me bringing along my trusty tripod—not just for landscapes, but also for creative reels and behind-the-scenes shots.